The localization spectral sequence in the motivic setting: Triangulated derivators

 The isomorphisms between the first and second row follow from Lemma \ref{lem: base change extension by zero}.
-The two visible squares of the diagram commute, and the remaining square commutes by \cite[Proposition 1.1.9]{bbd} as in the proof of Lemma \ref{lem:localizationtrianglederivator}. \end{proof}
+The two visible squares of the diagram commute, and the remaining square commutes by the uniqueness statement in Lemma \ref{lem:localizationtrianglederivator}. \end{proof}

 \begin{lem} For $\F,\F'\in \DM(P)$ we have the following isomorphism of distinguished triangles, where the rows are (induced by) localization triangles:

 \end{lem}

 \begin{proof} It is obtained from the diagram: